stolostron/ansible-collection.rhacm/docs/acm_hive_cluster.md

 ```

 #### Clusters credentials
-Define credentials that will be used by the managed clusters during creation.
+Define credentials that will be used by the hive clusters during creation.
 **Note** - For more provides and override options, refer to `config-sample.yml` file.
 ```
 acm_hive_clusters_credentials: